AI Scientist

 Contact: first.last@mila.quebec

-Kellin Pelrine is a research scientist at FAR.AI and a PhD candidate at McGill University and the Mila AI Institute (supervised by Reihaneh Rabbany and Jean-François Godbout).
+Kellin Pelrine is a Member of Technical Staff at FAR.AI and a PhD candidate at McGill University and the Mila AI Institute (supervised by Reihaneh Rabbany and Jean-François Godbout).
 Previously he cofounded Stitch, Mutual, and Machine Learning Sports, and before that he completed a master’s in economics at Yale University and a master’s in applied mathematics at the University of Colorado at Boulder.